Yale’s Accessibility Policy

 Yes!
 The Poorvu Center for Teaching and Learning, in association with Information Technology Services, offers Canvas accessibility drop-in hours.
 Upcoming hours are listed on the Thinking about Accessibility series calendar.
 You may also request a consultation at any time, or contact a local support provider in select professional schools.

-Are tools within Canvas that leverage external services (such as Piazza) covered by the policy?
+Are tools within Canvas that leverage external services covered by the policy?

 The policy covers only sites over which Yale has significant control (Yale-controlled domains), yet we are under broader ethical and legal obligation not to discriminate against students with disabilities.
 If you require students to use an external service that does not meet our accessibility standards, you may be putting some students at a significant disadvantage, which can result in the need to provide special accommodations so such students can participate fully and equitably in the learning activity.
 The Poorvu Center is happy to work with you to audit the accessibility of external resources, and to help you plan alternative ways of achieving your teaching goals if students identify a chosen resource as inaccessible.